Fire Protection Services

 The Fire Department also issues

-- outdoor burning permits for yard waste fires, campfires, and industrial fires, and
+- outdoor burning permits for backyard recreational fires, and

 - fireworks permits.

-Join the junior program for 16 and 17 year olds.
+For information about the junior firefighter program for 16 and 17 year olds contact the Fire Department at 250-336-3006.

 Smoke Alarms Save Lives